Joyce Borini

-Joyce Magalhães Borini (born 22 March 1988) is a Brazilian professional footballer who plays as a centre back for the German Club 1.FC Magdeburg.
+Joyce Magalhães Borini (born 22 March 1988) is a Brazilian professional footballer who plays as a centre back.
+She is currently a free agent, having most recently played for the German club 1.
+FC Magdeburg.

 Career

 She previously played for Spanish Primera División club Madrid CFF.

 Borini first played in Primera with Rayo Vallecano in the 2013–14 season, and subsequently moved to Sporting Huelva and Valencia CF before signing for Granadilla in 2018.
 In November 2017 she first played for the Brazilian national team in a friendly against Chile.

 She played for Italian Serie A club Roma.